algorithmiaio/dev-center/_pages/algorithm-development/algorithm-management-api.md

 {% endif %}

-#### Step-by-step: Creating and Publishing Algorithm
+#### Step-by-step: Creating and Publishing an Algorithm

 First, create your algorithm by POSTing to https://api.algorithmia.com/v1/algorithms/USERNAME, where `USERNAME` is your user account, and `sim******` is an API Key from that account with "Allow this key to manage my algorithm" enabled.

-Note that the definition of the new Algorithm is in the payload of the POST, and the fields roughly correspond to those you'd see in the [Add Algorithm]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/#create-your-first-algorithm) user interface.
+Note that the definition of the new Algorithm is in the payload of the request, and the fields roughly correspond to those you'd see in the [Add Algorithm]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/#create-your-first-algorithm) user interface:

 ```python
 import requests